Posted in:

 ISAs are flexible

 A good ISA gives you a huge amount of flexibility.
 If you choose the right one, withdrawing money from your ISA and repaying it without affecting your annual ISA allowance, which is £20,000, is permitted.
-The key is to ensure that you replace the funds in the same tax year.
+The key is to replace the funds in the same tax year.
 But before opening any accounts, you should check with your ISA provider, as not all ISAs offer this as a feature.

 ISA allowances can be inherited

 Why are ISAs worth it and good in the long run?
-Because since April 2015, couples have been allowed to inherit each other’s ISA allowance.
+Since April 2015, couples have been allowed to inherit each other’s ISA allowance.
 The inheriting partner is entitled to an “additional permitted subscription,” otherwise known as an APS allowance.
 So, as well as having their own ISA allowance, the surviving partner also inherits the value allowance to which their deceased partner was entitled at the time of his or her death.

 Why is a Stocks and Shares ISA worth It?